sadapannord/conflict-resolution/README.md

 ## This is a subheading created locally

-All of this content add to the readme file has been added from my local Git repository. boo
+All of this content add asdfto the readme file has been added from my local Git repository. boo